Top Ryde City: 21st Century

-The final works which included Event Cinemas, a childcare centre, medical centre, Gymnasium, The new Ryde Library and The Ryde Planning and Business Centre all opened in February 2011.
-There were plans for Strike Bowling to open in February 2011, but the plans were cancelled and the bowling alley never opened.
+The final works which included a childcare centre, medical centre, Gymnasium, The new Ryde Library and The Ryde Planning and Business Centre all opened in February 2011.
+There were plans for Strike Bowling to open February 2011, but the plans were cancelled and the bowling alley never opened.

 The southern pedestrian overpass opened in December 2009 and the northern pedestrian overpass was opened in August 2010.